Zum Inhalt springen

 PG: Thanks to you, it has been possible to model snow slab avalanches with unprecedented precision.
 What does your work mean for risk prediction?

 Our new model allowed us to perform for the first time large-scale avalanche release simulations.
-In most past work, experimental or numerical modeling was done at the scale of 1 or 2 meters.
+In most past work, experimental or numerical modelling was done at the scale of 1 or 2 meters.
 Here, based on these slope-scale simulations, we discovered that we were missing one piece of the puzzle: We found that a transition occurs after a few meters of propagation of the failure in the weak layer.
 Something we called supershear avalanches may induce very large avalanche release zone, mostly constrained by terrain topography (The physics of snow slab avalanches resembles earthquakes - SLF).
 This finding will help us to better evaluate the size of potential avalanches.
 This is quite important for me as it relates to the consequence of a potential avalanche, not necessarily its likelihood.
 I personally make most of my decisions in the backcountry based on potential consequences.

 ---> continued on the next page.